What is the difference between monitoring and evaluation?

 The utilisation of inputs and the delivery of project activities leads to a cascade of events where outputs result in behavioural outcomes and health impacts.
 If we do not see the change we expected from a project, then we have either ‘theory failure’ (our theory of change was wrong) or ‘implementation failure’ (we did not deliver the project correctly).
 Process evaluation helps determine if there is implementation failure.
 M&E along the theory of change can help determine if there is theory failure.

-Here we include an example of a simplified theory of change for handwashing with soap for the control of COVID-19.
+Here we include an example of a simplified theory of change for handwashing with soap for the control of COVID-19, though the example could be applied to other infectious diseases with similar modes of transmission.
 The actual theory of change for any individual project may be more specific and should include indicators that are more measurable.

 Monitoring and Evaluation and the Theory of Change

-A well articulated theory of change can be used to inform monitoring and evaluation activities.
+A well-articulated theory of change can be used to inform M&E activities.
 Monitoring is an ongoing process and should primarily focus on indicators related to activities and outputs.
 It may also include routine assessment of project outcomes.
 Evaluation focuses primarily on the later stages of the theory of change, assessing the achievement of outcomes and impacts.
 The components covered by evaluations will depend on the type of evaluation being done.

-There are several types of evaluations that could be used in the development, delivery and assessment of interventions in the context of COVID-19.
+There are several types of evaluations that could be used in the development, delivery, and assessment of public health interventions.
 These are defined below:

 Process evaluation: These document how a project is implemented and what was actually delivered compared to pre-defined plans.
 Process evaluations often assess the following: